coderMohammed1/qmaker.pub/README.md

-qmaker is a simple system that can help you make and find quizzes in any filed! this project is written in php and js
+# Qmaker

-# I will continually update this!
+**Qmaker** is a simple system that can help you make and find quizzes in any field!
+This project is written in PHP and JavaScript.